Victor Hassine: Trial

 The State presented thirty-four witnesses at Hassine's trial, including Decker, who had negotiated a plea bargain with the District Attorney to avoid the death penalty.
 Decker and the other witnesses testified as to the details of the murder conspiracy and described Hassine's extensive involvement in the plot to murder Kellet.

 Hassine then took the stand in his own defense and, for the first time since his arrest, offered an innocent explanation for his role in the conspiracy.
 He testified that he had obtained his father's gun and stored it in the Market after Orlowski had asked him for protection from Kellet.
 He then claimed that Decker entered the Market on the day of the murder, and, without Hassine's knowledge, took the gun and left the store "ranting and raving, saying he was going to get Skip Kellet."
 Hassine thus maintained that he never told Decker to kill Kellet, that he never gave Decker a gun with which to carry out the crime, and that he was never part of the murder conspiracy.

 Attempting to discredit these claims, the prosecutor asked Hassine a series of questions on cross-examination regarding Hassine's post-arrest silence.
 In particular, he inquired three times as to why Hassine had not offered the same exculpatory story to the authorities following his arrest.
 Hassine's attorney objected each time, believing that the questions violated Hassine's rights under Doyle v.
 Ohio, which provides that the government cannot use a defendant's post-arrest, post-Miranda silence for impeachment purposes at trial.
 The trial judge agreed, sustaining the objections and preventing Hassine from answering the prosecutor's questions.
 The prosecutor also made two general references to Hassine's silence in his closing argument.
 Nevertheless, the court did not provide curative instructions during Hassine's testimony or in the jury charge.

 The case was sent to the jury at the close of all evidence, and on June 11, 1981, the jury found Hassine guilty and recommended that he be sentenced to life in prison on the charge of first degree murder.
 After denying Hassine's motions for a new trial and arrest of judgment, the court adopted the jury's recommendation and sentenced Hassine to life imprisonment, in addition to several consecutive prison terms extending from two to twenty years.

 Death

 On April 27, 2008, Victor Hassine died while in prison in Pennsylvania under unusual circumstances.
-An outspoken advocate for prison reform, the cause of his death is presently under investigation by prison authorities and private investigators, though it appears that he hung himself according to a memo prepared by the Pennsylvania Department of Corrections April 28, 2008.
+According to a memo prepared by the Pennsylvania Department of Corrections April 28, 2008, it appeared that he had hung himself.